smic29/planner_app/README.md

   - See what happens when broadcasting is finished for Tasks.
 - [ ] Category updates will reset the active category button
   - Might want to reference accordion for fix.
+- [ ] Updates on task will broadcast replace and already open accordion.
+  - Review the controller or just sign this off as a feature. omegalul

 ## Issues Encountered
 1. Invalid form inputs will cover the inputs in `divs.field_with_errors`.
 Found a fix here: [Stack Overflow]('https://stackoverflow.com/questions/5267998/rails-3-field-with-errors-wrapper-changes-the-page-appearance-how-to-avoid-t/8380400#8380400').<br>